Pietro Valdoni: Biography and career

 Under his direction from 1948 to 1970, the Roman Surgical Clinic is totally renovated even in the spaces.
 In 1959 in Rome as director of the Surgical Clinic, claiming that it was no longer structurally competitive and inadequate to the progression he wanted to impose in the sector, he requests and obtains funds from the Ministry of Public Works to build a new surgical clinic equipped with the most modern equipment which will open in 1960 showing to be a model of functionality.
 The new building of the Surgical Clinic and two classrooms of the old building are dedicated to him.
 Valdoni perceived on the one hand the importance of modern diagnostic techniques, equipping his institute with a modern service of radiology and nuclear medicine, histopathology and endoscopy; on the other hand the urgency of innovative teaching methods exploiting the potential of surgical cinema.
 In 1959 his documentary “Open heart intracardiac Surgery” was awarded by the jury of the IV Review of specialized Cinematography.

-Valdoni, throughout his long career, publishes numerous scientific writings and books; he receives innumerable honors and scientific certificates, honorary degrees from various foreign medical faculties.
+Valdoni, throughout his long career, publishes numerous scientific writings and books, and received honorary degrees and accolades from various foreign medical faculties.
 Professor Valdoni also becomes President of the Italian Society of Surgery and President of the Superior Health Council.

 From his first marriage to Margherita De Grisogono, who died prematurely of cancer in 1963, Valdoni has five children: Rosanna, Marina, Pietro Giorgio, Francesco and Laura.
 In 1968 he marries Vera Lodi in second marriage.
 In 1970, having reached the age limits, he leaves all the public offices, including the school he founded, and retires from the profession.
 The great surgeon dies in 1976 of lung cancer, self-diagnosed and treated with a therapy he himself developed.